Peanut allergy: Immunotherapy

+Oral immunotherapy

-In September 2014, the U.S. Food and Drug Administration (FDA) granted fast track designation, and in June 2015, granted breakthrough therapy designation to AR101 for peanut allergy in ages 4–17.
-AR101 was studied in the PALISADE international, multicenter, randomized, double-blind, placebo-controlled study.
+In 2014, the U.S. Food and Drug Administration (FDA) granted fast track designation, and in June 2015, granted breakthrough therapy designation to AR101 for peanut allergy in ages 4–17.
+AR101 was studied in the PALISADE trial, an international, multi-center, randomized, double-blind, placebo-controlled study.
+In December 2018, a Biologics License Application (BLA) was submitted to the U.S. Food and Drug Administration (FDA) for AR101.

-In September 2019, the Allergenic Products Advisory Committee (APAC) of the Center for Biologics Evaluation and Research (CBER) voted to support the use of peanut allergen powder (Palforzia) for peanut allergy.
-The price has not been set as of September 2019, but is proposed to be between and per year.
+In 2019, the FDA Allergenic Products Advisory Committee (APAC) of the Center for Biologics Evaluation and Research (CBER) voted to support the use of AR101, a peanut allergen powder (trade name Palforzia) for peanut-allergic patients aged 4–17 years against accidental peanut ingestion.

+In 2019, a review on the study and efficacy of OIT for peanut allergy found that this immunotherapy helped patients better tolerate peanuts but increases the risk of allergic and anaphylactic reactions while undergoing treatment.

-In January 2020, peanut allergen powder was approved in the United States to mitigate allergic reactions, including anaphylaxis, that may occur with accidental exposure to peanuts.
+In 2020, Palforzia was approved by the FDA in the United States to mitigate allergic reactions, including anaphylaxis, that may occur with accidental exposure to peanuts.
+Palforzia is the first FDA-approved therapy for peanut allergy and any food allergy.
 Treatment with peanut allergen powder may be initiated in individuals ages four through 17 years with a confirmed diagnosis of peanut allergy and may be continued in individuals four years of age and older.
 Those who take peanut allergen powder must continue to avoid peanuts in their diets.
+As of October 2020, the cost of Palforzia was listed at $890 per month, or around $11,000 per year.

 In October 2020, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Palforzia, intended for desensitizing children and adolescents to peanut allergy.
 It was approved for medical use in the European Union in December 2020.

+In July 2024, Palforzia was approved by the FDA in the United States to mitigate allergic reactions in people aged 1-3 years with a confirmed diagnosis of peanut allergy.
+According to its manufacturer, Stallergenes Greer, on July 31, 2026, Palforzia will be voluntarily discontinued.

+In Japan, peanut oral immunotherapy has been conducted and reported from two clinical centers.
+These studies found that administering lower maintenance doses of peanut allergen rather than higher doses can lead to less side effects, while still increasing peanut tolerance and achieving sustained unresponsiveness to peanut ingestion after discontinuation of OIT.